Elias Marks: The End of Barhamville Institute

 The 1865 defeat of the Confederacy wrecked the Southern economy.
 "One-fourth of the Confederate army was killed by war or disease; the basis of wealth, slaves, was eliminated by emancipation."
 Few planters could afford to send their daughters to an expensive school.
 Marks and his family lived on the property from 1865 to 1867 while the school was operated by Angela Torriani, a refugee from the destruction of Charleston.
 The school closed after decades of educational success.

-In 1867, Marks attended a Columbia meeting where Governor Orr and Union officers talked with the newly freed African Americans about their participation in governance.
+In 1866, Marks recorded a sharecropping agreement with the Freedmen's Bureau in Columbia.
+Marks attended a 1867 Columbia meeting where Governor Orr and Union officers talked with the newly freed African Americans about their participation in governance.
 The newspaper account says the tone of the meeting was "hopeful and harmonious."

 Later in 1867, Marks moved North with his family.
 A former slave was hired as caretaker of the property.
 There was a "proposal to purchase Barhamville for the school for the daughters of fallen Confederate soldiers."
 The main building was destroyed in an accidental fire on 18 February 1869.
 Marks had an offer of $20,000 from New York just before the fire.
 It now was worth much less and was a devastating loss because Marks hoped to leave the money to his daughter Edwina.

 All of the Barhamville Institute buildings are gone.
 A historical marker about a half mile east of the site commemorates Marks' school.

 Poetry

 The prominent Southern writer William Gilmore Simms "seems to have regarded Marks highly as a poet", but there is no evidence of them meeting personally.

 Marks wrote many unpublished poems, often for use at student events.
-He published a book of poetry in 1850: "Elfreide of Guldal ...and Other Poems" under the pen name of "Marks of Barhamville".
+He published a book of poetry in 1850: "Elfreide of Guldal ... and Other Poems" under the pen name of "Marks of Barhamville".

 The largest poem in the collection, "Elfreide of Guldal", is a "bland enough narrative of heroic doings amongst the Norsemen.”
 The eponymous maiden loyally chooses to protect her community rather than accept the queenship of the invaders.
 It is written in the style of John Milton, using blank verse.
 The following poem "Semael" is a "mystical effusion in a Levantine setting".

-Another prominent poem in the book, "Maia; a Mask", has "sufficient charm and grace to invite comparison with Milton's poem Comus ...It was the sort of thing that Marks and Barhamville could do well-- dainty, unpretentious and restrained."
+Another prominent poem in the book, "Maia; a Mask", has "sufficient charm and grace to invite comparison with Milton's poem Comus ...
+It was the sort of thing that Marks and Barhamville could do well—dainty, unpretentious and restrained."
 Other poems in the book are "short mediocre verse of an autobiographic nature and lame expressions of assorted noble sentiments."

 George Pope Morris "praised the work highly and published lengthy extracts from it in the Home Journal, of New York.”